Sa-Rangaraj/cse15l-lab-reports/Lab5.md

 *Description of what to edit to fix the bug*

-In order to fix this bug, the student would have to
+In order to fix this bug, the student would have to change `index1` on line 45 to `inedx2`, so the third while loop's exit criteria can actually be met.